jm991/Portfolio/Wonderstorm.md

 ### **Characters**
 - Developed character pipeline that allowed the art and design team to build 11 playable heroes, over 70 unique enemy NPCs, and 6 set-piece world bosses
 - Designed a "phase" system for bosses, leveraging a finite state machine that designers could use to control the boss's animation set, available abilities, and AI behavior, utilizing our custom syntax for expressing state change transition conditions
+- Items, inventory, and loadouts
+  - Created the system for updating a character's loadout on-the-fly, allowing items to be picked up, equipped, or unequipped mid-mission
+  - Wrote the data types and C++ logic for all equippable item types, including weapons, accessories, consumables, and cosmetics (character and weapon specific skins, pets, and chromas)
+- Character Stats
+  - Leveraged the Unreal [Gameplay Attributes and Gameplay Effects](https://docs.unrealengine.com/4.27/en-US/InteractiveExperiences/GameplayAbilitySystem/GameplayAttributesAndGameplayEffects/) to handle all of our character and item stats
+  - Each playable hero and NPC in the game had a set of base stats, stats that were unlocked as the character leveled up, and stats from their equipment/loadout
+- Hero progression/ability unlocks
+  - Authored the data types and system for designers to create the hero progression for our playable characters
+  - Including the XP curve for leveling, which abilities the character starts with, what level their other abilities unlock at, equipment slot unlocks, and passive unlocks
+- NPC difficulty scaling system
+  - Based on the level of the NPC, attributes of NPCs would be scaled (including their health, poise, and outgoing damage) based on designer-defined tables
+  - Designers could use the level of the NPC to control which abilities were available for use in the AI ability selection logic, locking some abilities for higher level versions of the enemy
+  - Artists were also able to modify the skeletal meshes, weapon visuals, and VFX of higher level NPCs

 ### **Gameplay Ability System**
 - Integrated [Unreal's Gameplay Ability System](https://docs.unrealengine.com/en-US/gameplay-ability-system-for-unreal-engine/) plugin into our project